fredzqm/pygameLearning/Level-2/README.txt

 =================================================================================
 1. Create a circle around your mouse.
 2. Right click makes it larger, and left click makes it smaller.
-3. print out some message like ""
+3. Print out some message like "Game ending ..." when you quit the game